RefurbishedCommodore/Peripherals/Joystick/Prof Competition/Prof Competition - 004/README.md

     <img src="Images/Dis05.jpeg" alt="Description" width="600">
 </p>

+Disassembling the rest is straightforward, and can be done many ways, but I would recommend to first release the strain relief from the top cover.
+And then disconnect the four cable lugs from the FIRE buttons.

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 16.0 mm